jactor-rises/build-matcher/README.md

         expectedException.expect(AssertionError.class);
         expectedException.expectMessage(allOf(containsString("Quotes from song"), containsString("every step you take"), containsString("every move you make")));

-        assertThat("I'll be watching you", build("Quotes from song", (string, buildMatcher) -> buildMatcher .matches(string, is(equalTo("every step you take"), "quote one")) .matches(string, is(equalTo("every move you make"), "quote two")) ));
+        assertThat("I'll be watching you", build("Quotes from song", (string, matchBuilder) -> matchBuilder .matches(string, is(equalTo("every step you take"), "quote one")) .matches(string, is(equalTo("every move you make"), "quote two")) ));